Prudential Center & Copley Place, Boston

 What to pay: Mid range, $79 for a skirt, $69 and up for a blouse.

-Located here in the Prudential Center is the shopping arcade.
-Here you will find Club Monaco.
+Located here in the Prudential Center is the shopping arcade you will find Club Monaco.
 A trendy men and women's clothing and acessory store.
-This place is fantastic if you are looking for a trendy work attire or even a sexy look for that evening out with your guy.
+This place is fantastic if you are looking for a trendy work attire or even a sexy look for that evening out.

 They have their awesome sale going on in August (usually summer stuff though) and it is also when they bring in their fall collection.

-What to buy: Roni bought a beautiful charcol colored pencil skirt along with a white button down top for the office.
-Me, I just picked up a cluch bag to go that evening.
+What to buy: We bought a beautiful charcol colored pencil skirt along with a white button down top for the office.
+I also picked up a cluch bag to go that evening.

 What to pay: The average piece of clothing can cost you about $59 and up for a blouse, the slacks start at about $79 and up and the skirts about $69 and up.